walder/open-ai-slack-bot/README.md

 Then set up an app in your slack Workspace:
 https://api.slack.com/apps

-Set the following ENV Variables:
+Set the following ENV variables:

 ```
 SLACK_BOT_TOKEN = <<TOKEN_FROM_SLACK>>